 "Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 "Topics that get at the other person's inner world—their thoughts, goals, and dreams—will strengthen and increase bonding between two people," Orbuch notes.
 "Sharing personal information strengthens any relationship, and deeper questions focus on that personal self-disclosure."

-There are other ways to bypass small talk and learn more in-depth info about the other person, says Williams.
-"You can get the answers [you're looking for] by sometimes answering those questions yourself while sharing about you.
-An example would look like: 'I just moved to Georgia last year and found a beautiful community that I fell in love with and purchased a home.
-What about you, do you love where you live?'"
+To get someone else to open up, it can also be an effective strategy to take the lead in getting a li'l vulnerable.
+"You can get the answers [you're looking for] by sometimes answering those questions yourself while sharing about you," says Williams.
+"An example would look like: 'I just moved to Georgia last year and found a beautiful community that I fell in love with and purchased a home.
+What about you, do you love where you live?'."

 "Asking someone about their preferences helps you to understand who they are as a person," says Rebecca Hendrix, a therapist in New York.
 The important thing here is to go deeper by asking follow-up questions.
 For example, "If you find out they like dogs, take it a bit deeper by asking them what they like most about their dog or their favorite breed," Hendrix explains.

 "Commonalities often open the door for further conversation and, once that door is open, you can start a dialogue that allows the other person to elaborate and not give close-ended answers," Williams adds.